UPDATED SEPTEMBER 2025

 7-years old | Canyon Lake, Texas

-Gaege Ramirez, 7-years old, was mauled to death by up to five dogs while visiting a Canyon Lake home.
-The attack took place at the 2100 block of Rocky Ridge Loop, according to the Comal County Sheriff’s Office.
-The boy and his mother had just arrived at the home to visit friends, when Gaege went into the backyard.
-A short time later, his mother found him with severe lacerations.
+Gaege Ramirez, 7-years old, was killed by up to five dogs while visiting a Canyon Lake home.
+The attack occurred just after 6:00 pm in the 2100 block of Rocky Ridge Loop, according to the Comal County Sheriff’s Office.
+The boy and his mother had just arrived at the residence to visit friends, when Gaege went into the backyard.
+A short time later, his mother, Amber Hardcastle, found him with "severe lacerations all over his body," said Jennifer Smith, a spokeswoman for the Comal County Sheriff’s Office.
+Hardcastle said it all happened very quickly.
+"We got there and he went outside and I went to check on him, and I found him," she said.
 Gaege was airlifted to University Hospital in San Antonio, where he died of his injuries.
 The Comal County Sheriff’s Office said although the dogs were "unspecified breeds," none were pit bulls.
 Other media reports identified the dogs as mixed-breeds.
-District Attorney Jennifer Tharp confirmed that the boy's mother, Amber Hardcastle, is a felony investigator for the Comal County District Attorney's Office.
-Last year, Canyon Lake resident Betty Clark was killed by two loose pit bulls at the intersection of Deer Valley Street and Overhill Street, about 20 miles away.
-Canyon Lake has a population of about 17,000. [source citations]
+District Attorney Jennifer Tharp confirmed that Hardcastle is a felony investigator for the Comal County District Attorney's Office.
+Animal control seized all five dogs. [source citations]

 Date of death: May 2, 2015 Chained: Unreleased